 Traditional Crafts of Karnataka

-is known for the carvings on fragrant close-grained Srigandha sandalwood of Karnataka.
-The designs include carved flowers, creepers, birds and animals etc. The best of sandalwood carving reflects the unique craftsmanship of the artists.
+Wood carving is a traditional craft of Karnataka, which is done on sandalwood and rosewood.
+Karnataka has a vast forest reserve that provides enough raw materials for this craft.
+This skill requires deftness, as any form of carving should be identified when viewed from any angle.
+All the items are artistically and realistically sculpted.
+Mysore's Gudigar or the wood carving community of Karnataka is known for the carvings on fragrant close-grained Srigandha sandalwood of Karnataka.
+The designs include carved flowers, creepers, birds and animals.
+The best of sandalwood carving reflects the unique craftsmanship of the artists.
 The toys of Chennapatna bear ample testimony to the artistic skill of the craftsmen.
-The range of traditional Chennapatna toys include, cooking vessels although today planes, trams, trucks, rattle etc are also made.
+The range of traditional Chennapatna toys includes cooking vessels although today planes, trams, trucks, rattle etc. are also made.

 Khanpur in Belgaum district of Karnataka is known for pottery, which includes large sized containers and jars, for storing food items.
 The local clay is excellent and a thin variety of pottery has developed with designs embossed on it.

 Weaving is a household craft of Karnataka.
-Cotton sarees are woven in dark earthy colours with heavy maroon or chocolate colours to mark the borders.
+Cotton sarees are woven in dark earthy hues with heavy maroon or chocolate colours to mark the borders.
 There are sarees in mat design in white or yellow; or in the rudraksh pattern.
 The pallu is usually in alterations of white and red hands with mounts at the two ends, woven either in cotton or silk.
-Irkal is a special sari of the area that is made in rich colours like pomegranate, red, peacock blue, parrot green etc.
+Irkal is a special sari of the area that is made in rich colours like pomegranate, red, peacock blue, parrot green, etc.

 Further, in the world of crafts, the kasuti embroidery of Karnataka has carved a niche for itself and has been widely acclaimed by the connoisseurs of crafts all over the world.
 The designs of kasuti embroidery can range from architecture to cradles and animal figures.
 The designs have a feminine angle and are mostly done in two stitches namely, the gavanti line or double running stitch and murgi or the zigzag stitch.
 Kasuti is essentially used for decorating sarees and blouses and is best when done on thick materials against dark Indian shades.

-of Karnataka is best known for its colourful durries.
+Navalgund in Dharwad district of Karnataka is best known for its colourful durries.
 The durries are marked with intricate design and stunning colours.
 The designs are usually in geometrical juxtaposition.
 They are not only in demand within the country but outside as well.
 The durries are outlined in delicate floral motifs with an occasional bird or animal form added to it.
 A special type of durrie called sutada is made in the Bijapur district and Dharwad district.
 They have simple horizontal stripes in different colours.
 There are special designs, which lend significance to the object.